-- 1. Access the Logic Solver or the Instrumented Function for which you want to create a Proof Test Task. - 2.
-In the workspace, select the Proof Test Tasks tab.
+1. Access the Logic Solver or the Instrumented Function for which you want to create a Proof Test Task.

 The Proof Test Tasks section appears, displaying a list of Proof Test Tasks for the Logic Solver or the Instrumented Function.